Language selection

 16. Section 37 (2) of the Cultural Property Export and Import Act states that "after the coming into force of a cultural property agreement in Canada and a reciprocating State, it is illegal to import into Canada any foreign cultural property that has been illegally exported from the reciprocating State".
 This applies even if the cultural property arrives in Canada via a third state.

-18. Each signatory state has its own rules regarding the types of cultural property subject to export control.
+18. Each State Parties has its own rules regarding the types of cultural property subject to export control.
 Although not exhaustive, certain types of objects are likely to be controlled.
 These include: archaeological objects, important historical or scientific objects, works of arts, and old manuscripts and old books.
 These types of objects, or other cultural property, may be detained by border services officers who will then contact Canadian Heritage for further instructions on how to proceed.

 19. Archaeological objects and works of art from specific countries or regions are also at a heightened risk for illicit traffic.
-Importers of cultural property should note that given the UN or International Council of Museums - International Observatory on Illicit Traffic in Cultural Goods warnings, goods from certain countries or regions (which include but are not limited to the following): Ukraine, the Middle-East (particularly, but not limited to, Syria, Iraq, Egypt, Afghanistan, Libya and Yemen), West Africa and Africa in general, Latin America (particularly, but not limited to Mexico, Central America, the Dominican Republic, Peru and Colombia), South-East Europe, China, Cambodia and Haiti (please note the list is not exhaustive and subject to change) may be under additional scrutiny at the border.
+Importers of cultural property should note that given the UN or International Council of Museums - International Observatory on Illicit Traffic in Cultural Goods warnings, goods from certain countries or regions (which include but are not limited to the following): Ukraine, the Middle-East (particularly, but not limited to, Syria, Iraq, Egypt, Afghanistan, Libya, Yemen and Palestine), West Africa and Africa in general, Latin America (particularly, but not limited to Mexico, Central America, the Dominican Republic, Peru and Colombia), South-East Europe, China, Cambodia and Haiti (please note the list is not exhaustive and subject to change) may be under additional scrutiny at the border.

 Non-compliance, appeals, detention and penalty information